 Bath (Aquae Sulis): circular "frigidarium" (cold pool) in the western part of the Roman baths

 The Romans introduced their way of living to England.
-Large bath establishments played a major role in towns as a location where citizens gathered for socializing, in addition to taking baths and exercising.
-Bath establishments have been found also at legionary towns (e.g. Isca Augusta - it opens in another window) and countryside villas had private baths too (e.g. at Bignor - it opens in another window).
+Large bath establishments played a major role as a place where citizens gathered for socializing, in addition to taking baths and exercising.
+Bath establishments have been found also at legionary towns (e.g. Isca Augusta) and countryside villas had private baths too (e.g. at Bignor).
 The town of Bath is named after the bath establishment built by the Romans on the site of a Celtic sacred spring; the layout and floors of the halls are still clearly visible, while their upper parts are lost because they were built using wooden vaults.

 Chichester (Noviomagus Reginorum) - Fishbourne Palace: floor mosaic (late Ist century)